Generic Name: lurasidone (loo RAS i done)

 swelling or inflammation;

-This list is not complete and many other drugs can interact with lurasidone.
+This list is not complete and many other drugs may interact with lurasidone.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Latuda (lurasidone)